qtchaos/voudoo/README.md

 ```

 ## License
-This project uses the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/), these are the terms:
+This project uses the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/), these are the conditions:
 * **Disclose source:** Source code must be made available when the licensed material is distributed.
 * **License and copyright notice:** A copy of the license and copyright notice must be included with the licensed material.
 * **Same license:** Modifications must be released under the same license when distributing the licensed material.
 In some cases a similar or related license may be used.